toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2020/swift-on-the-server-in-2020/index.md

 ---
 type: post
-slug: swift-on-the-server-in-2020
 title: Swift on the Server in 2020
 description: Why choose Swift as a backend language in 2020?
 What are the available frameworks to build your server?
 Let me guide you.
 publication: 2020-08-28 16:20:00
-tags: Vapor
+tags:
+    - vapor
+    - server
 authors:
     - tibor-bodecs
 ---

 ## Swift is everywhere